Q: Where do pitcher plants (Darlingtonia and Sarracenia) live?

 indicates that as many as six species are in the area.

-Silly humans have introduced Sarracenia and Darlingtonia to many
+Silly humans have introduced Sarracenia to many

 I noticed with some interest that in his 2002 book, Don Schnell resorted to referring to ranges of plants as